Last Updated on August 17, 2022 by Ran

 If it’s your first flight, it’s understandable if you might get a little nervous before your first brush with the Immigration officers.
 But don’t worry, you’re not alone!
 We’re here to help!

-Here’s a Filipino’s complete guide to immigration, also known as how to NOT get offloaded for your flight!
+Here’s a Filipino’s complete guide to immigration, also known as how to NOT get offloaded for your flight this 2022!

 My own Immigration experience

-Honestly, although I’m a already a ‘seasoned’ traveler, my experience only goes as far as the Philippines.
-I’ve flown dozens of times to various places in the country but hey, what does that matter to the Immigration Officer, right?
-Domestic flights aren’t counted after all.
+Honestly, although I’m already a ‘seasoned’ traveler, my experience only goes as far as the Philippines.
+I’ve flown dozens of times to various places in the country, but hey, what does that matter to the Immigration Officer, right?
+Domestic flights aren’t counted, after all.

 So when I traveled outside of the country for the first time, you can bet that my knees were literally shaking during my turn at the IO’s booth before boarding my flight.
 As in grabe ang kaba ko, mga sizt!